 If you or the one you adore has a thing for keeping score then your love will be no more.

 Do you know who said that?
 It was me I am still writing this article the author hasn’t changed just because I used italics.
 It is true.
 If you are in a relationship with someone who can tell you all the things they did for you and when they did them then you are destined to be playing a game the entire life of the relationship.
 One thing I know about games and contest, they all end.
 So will a relationship where there is a scoreboard.
 You should be a team and remember there is no “I” in team but there is “over” in “lover”.

 Minimum Requirements: If you are keeping track of the amount of time you spend together and have established there is a minimum requirement of time you should be together then just quit now.
 Relationships that are built on true love do not know the meaning of time.
 Time moves too fast when you are together and too slow when you are apart.
 Time is not a measure of devotion.
 It is a measure of some arbitrary amount of existence that we assigned a number to.
 Your time together is precious with every heartbeat.
 If it isn’t I suggest you find a different person to pass the time with.

-As you can see I a no Dr. Phil, hell I’m not even a Dr. Seuss but I do care about you and I want you to be happy in your pursuit of happily every after because I think that is something that we all deserve.
+As you can see I am no Dr. Phil, hell I’m not even a Dr. Seuss but I do care about you.
+I want you to be happy in your pursuit of happily ever after because I think that is something that we all deserve.